CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 - [Register UI Broken (29/08/22)](https://github.com/cs01/gdbgui/issues/406).
 - The GUI is greate of looking, not so great for issuing commands (such as breaking the program).
 - Currently a bit confused over the `interrupt` and `ctrl+c` halts.
 Need to inestigate GDB more.
-- you can `load` an `.elf` into OCRAM.
+- You can `load` an `.elf` into OCRAM.
 Launch the gdbgui, load via the GUI first, then input the `load` command via terminal.
+- `monitor reset halt` will halt the CPU.

 ## GDB Resources